Meet the Team

 Jennifer Gordon, PhD, RD Psych

-Dr. Gordon is dedicated to advancing the identification, prevention, and treatment of mental health conditions uniquely affecting women.
-She is published in some of the world’s top mental health journals, including JAMA Psychiatry, the American Journal of Psychiatry, and The Lancet Psychiatry.
-Her research is well-funded by the Canadian Institutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the Saskatchewan Health Research Foundation (SHRF) and the Saskatchewan Center for Patient-Oriented Research (SCPOR).
+Dr. Gordon is dedicated to advancing the identification, prevention, and treatment of mental health conditions uniquely affecting women and people assigned female at birth.
+Her work has been published in some of the world’s top mental health journals, including JAMA Psychiatry, the American Journal of Psychiatry, and The Lancet Psychiatry.

 Sneha Chenji, PhD

-Sneha (she/her) is a postdoctoral fellow at the U of R. She has a diverse research background with expertise in neuroimaging, neurostimulation and investigating brain-behavior relationships.
-In her research journey, she developed a growing curiosity around the potential role hormones played in influencing brain-related biomarkers and brain stimulation treatment.
-She was determined to gain additional training in psychoneuroendocrinology and has been doing just that since she joined the RMHRU in May 2023!
+Sneha (she/her) is a postdoctoral fellow at the UofR.
+She has a diverse research background with expertise in neuroimaging, neurostimulation, and investigating brain-behaviour relationships.
+She's developed a growing curiosity around the potential role hormones play in brain-related biomarkers and brain stimulation treatment.
+She was determined to gain additional training in psychoneuroendocrinology, which led her to join the RMHRU in May 2023!

 Her research involves analyzing the psychological effects of ovarian hormones in the reproductive lifespan, such as during the menopause transition.
 She is also involved with exciting projects to develop mental health programs in collaboration with the patient-led non-profit organization, IAPMD.
 In the future, Sneha would love to bring together her prior expertise in neuroimaging and brain stimulation, and her current training in psychoneuroendocrinology, to improve neuroimaging biomarkers and brain stimulation treatments in psychiatric populations.